-SELFASSESSMENT QUESTIONS What is the relationship between average cost and marginal cost?
+What is the relationship between average cost and marginal cost?
 If the marginal cost is rising, does it mean that average cost must also be rising?
 What is the difference between explicit costs and implicit costs?
-Should both be considered for optimal decision making by the firm?
-Explain the concepts of total fixed cost, total variable costs and total cost.
-How are they related to each other?
+Should both be considered for optimal decision making by the firm? - - Explain the concents of total fixed cost, total variable costs and total cost.
+How 2 Explain the concepts of total fixed cost, total variable costs and total cost.
+However they related to each other?
 Illustrate them through curves.
 Is the distinction between the fixed costs and variable costs relevant in the long run?